vedph/cadmus_tool/Readme.md

 Cadmus configuration and utility tool.

 Since version 2, this tool requires plugin providers under its `plugins` folder.
-The plugin architecture is a planned upgrade to avoid the tool being dependent on Cadmus projects, each having its own models.
-Otherwise, every Cadmus project should be included as a dependency in the CLI tool, defeating the purpose of a generic and universal tool.
+The plugin architecture makes the tool independent from Cadmus projects, each having its own models.
+Otherwise, every Cadmus project should be included as a dependency in the CLI tool, thus defeating the purpose of a generic and universal tool.

 Plugins are used to get Cadmus factory providers.
 A Cadmus factory provider plugin acts as a hub entry point for all the components to be packed in the CLI tool for a specific project.

-The tool has now become more like an empty shell, where project-dependent components are demanded to plugins under its `plugins` folder.
+The tool is like an empty shell, where project-dependent components are demanded to plugins under its `plugins` folder.
 The commands requiring plugins are those used to build a full Cadmus MySql index from its Mongo database, or to seed a Mongo Cadmus database with mock data.
 To this end, the CLI tool requires two factory objects: one for the repository, acting as the hub for all its parts and fragments; and another for the part and fragment seeders.

 These providers glue together the composable Cadmus parts, and as such are surface components laid on top of each Cadmus solution, just like services in the web APIs.
 Usually they are located in the `Cadmus.PRJ.Services` (where `PRJ` is your project name) library of your project.Plugins are an easy solution for the CLI tool because runtime binding via reflection there is a viable option, which instead is not the case for the API backend (which gets packed into a different Docker image for each solution).